aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/code.md

 <code>module_name: string::String</code>
 </dt>
 <dd>
  Name of the module.
-If this is the empty string, then this serves as a wildcard for all modules from this address.
-This is used for speeding up dependency checking for packages from well-known framework addresses, where we can assume that there are no malicious packages.
+If this is the empty string, then this serves as a wildcard for<br/> all modules from this address.
+This is used for speeding up dependency checking for packages from<br/> well&#45;known framework addresses, where we can assume that there are no malicious packages.
 </dd>
 </dl>